 - Experience on range of therapeutic approaches (e.g. CBT, art therapy, in supporting children, young people and caregivers with a multiple traumas

-- Experience with cognitive behavior therapy, psychodrama, and family counselling
+- Experience with cognitive behaviour therapy, psychodrama, and family counselling